NicolasFrancaX/LearningRuby/python-brasil/README.md

 Python-Brasil
 =============

-Here have solvings of exercises in http://www.python.org.br/wiki/ListaDeExercicios . :)
+Here have solving of exercises in http://www.python.org.br/wiki/ListaDeExercicios . :)